Tent Footprint vs tarp

 Amazon

 Tyvek sheeting was originally designed for house wrap.
-It insulates homes beneath their final exterior.
-Like your basic tarp, Tyvek sheeting is usually polyethylene.
+Like your basic tarp, a tyvek is polyethylene.
 Polyethylene is durable and dense in comparison to a basic tarp.
 It blocks air and water from infiltrating your tent.

-Recently, Tyvek has become available in smaller portions for everything from envelopes to camp covers.
-You can buy a Tyvek footprint in an assortment of sizes.
+You can buy a sheet of Tyvek in various sizes.
 These 3′ x 7′ sheets are a good choice as a flooring protector.
+You can find tyvek at your local hardware store.

 Plastic Sheeting